turgu1/ESP32-Sensing-Device/README.md

 ## Updates

-(Uodate May 19, 2022)
+(Updated May 19, 2022)

-New version ready for production.
-Here are the modifications done:
+The new version is ready for production.
+Here are the modifications from version 1.0:

 - Sensors using GPIO 15 (Generic sensor), 25 (thermistor) and 27 (light sensor) migrated to GPIO 32, 34 and 35 respectively
 - Added I2C interface
-- Added program controlled led
+- Added program-controlled led
-- All parts are alligned on the same direction on board, to simplify hand soldering
+- All parts are aligned in the same direction onboard, to simplify hand soldering
-- The board is 0.6mm larger in size
+- The board is 0.6mm larger

-(Update May 18, 2022)
+(Updated May 18, 2022)

 The thermistor and photo-resistor sensors are working well.
 As they use GPIO 25 and 27 A2D capability (ADC2), the WiFi interface cannot be enabled at the same time the sensors are being read: the ADC2 electronics is shared with the onboard  WiFi capability.
 An updated version of the device is being prepared to use ADC1 GPIOs instead.
+(This has been corrected in version 2.0)

-(Update May 17, 2022)
+(Updated May 17, 2022)

 All the trials are positive so far.
 For R1, instead of 10K, I'm using 2.7M ohms.
 Remains the thermistor and photo-resistor sensors to try.